clmntgbr/docker/README.md

 1. Clone https://github.com/clmntgbr/setup and run `make start`
 2. Clone this repo
 3. Run `cp .env.dist .env`
-4. Edit the .env file to change PROJECT_NAME variable for renaming containers & directory // Replace 'docker' by your project name in the Makefile
+4. Edit the .env file to change PROJECT_NAME variable for renaming containers & directory
+5. Edit Makefile and replace PROJECT_NAME variable same as in the .env file.
-5. Run `make init` to initialize the project
+6. Run `make init` to initialize the project
-6. You can run `make help` to see all commands available
+7. You can run `make help` to see all commands available

 ## Overview